Sprinkle-Cookie/sprinkle-cookie.github.io/progress.md

 `tcmpdump` listen to the `dns0` interface that iodine created for us and the packets were actually getting through.

-We were having trouble filtering out the chat messages from the rest of the ICMP crap that gets to your network.
-So we decided to monkey-patch the icmphdr struct.
-We added a new attribute(aptly named `peanuts`), which was set to 2 if it is an ICMPB_and_J packet and from that point on, we were unstoppable.
-Even after this monkey-patch workaround, icmp_chat was having trouble getting the message.
+icmp_chat was still having trouble getting the message.
 Our diagnosis of the problem at that time was that, since we were using some gibberish as checksum, the router probably was rejecting the packets.
 So we found this code online that created checksums for ICMP packets according to